 2 Days.
 150 Volunteers.
 46 Chapters and Clubs.
 20 States represented.
 140 Meetings.
 1 Goal.

-This past week, Sanuk stood alongside the Surfrider Foundation for the non-profit’s 4th annual Coastal Recreation Hill Day.
+In late February, Sanuk stood alongside the Surfrider Foundation for the non-profit’s 4th annual Coastal Recreation Hill Day.
 Each year annually, Surfrider mobilizes a mighty mass of volunteer members, industry leaders and surf ambassadors in Washington DC to meet with federal leaders—including White House officials—to urge immediate action on climate change, plastic pollution, water quality and other issues affecting our ocean, waves and beaches.

 Together, attendees visited 145 Senate and House offices to urge immediate action on pressing environmental issues like climate change, offshore drilling, plastic pollution, and water quality.
 The goal was simple, but sincere: bring the grassroots to highest level of government and advocate like hell for federal leadership and environmental-focused legislation that protects our happy places.